 A truly indulgent double chocolate pecan pie tart, with an Oreo cookie crust and a gooey, fudgy, brownie-like chocolate filling topped with toasted pecans (made without corn syrup!), this chocolate-y twist on classic pecan pie is destined to become a holiday favorite!
+Gluten-free friendly.

 for the chocolate tart crust:

-20 chocolate sandwich cookies (such as OREO) ¹
+- 20 chocolate sandwich cookies (such as OREO) ¹

-4 Tbsp unsalted butter, melted
+- 4 Tbsp unsalted butter, melted

 for the chocolate pecan filling:

-4 Tbsp unsalted butter
+- 4 Tbsp unsalted butter

-4 oz bittersweet chocolate,² chopped
+- 4 oz bittersweet chocolate, chopped ²

-1/4 cup pure maple syrup
+- 1/4 cup pure maple syrup

-2 large eggs, room-temperature
+- 2 large eggs, room-temperature

-3/8 cup (packed) light brown sugar
+- 3/8 cup light brown sugar, packed

-1–1/2 tsp pure vanilla extract
+- 1–1/2 tsp pure vanilla extract

-1/8 tsp kosher salt
+- 1/8 tsp kosher salt

-1- 1/2 cups pecan halves and pieces³
+- 1–1/2 cups pecan halves and pieces ³

-Spoon the crumbs into the tart pan and use your fingers to gently press the mixture into an even layer on the bottom and sides of the pan.
+- Spoon the crumbs into the tart pan and use your fingers to gently press the mixture into an even layer on the bottom and sides of the pan.
 Follow with the flat bottom of a measuring cup or glass to firmly pack the crust into the pan.

-Bake for 8 minutes, until the crust is just beginning to set.
+- Bake for 8 minutes, until the crust is just beginning to set.
 Remove from the oven and set aside while you prepare the filling.
 The tart shell does not need to cool completely.

-Prepare the chocolate pecan filling:
+Prepare the chocolate pecan filling

-In a large mixing bowl, whisk together the maple syrup, eggs, brown sugar, vanilla, and salt until combined.
+- In another large mixing bowl, whisk together the maple syrup, eggs, brown sugar, vanilla, and salt until smooth and completely combined.
 Slowly pour the melted chocolate into the custard mixture while whisking quickly to fully combine.